Avoiding Liability Bulletin – February 1, 2016

-If you are lucky enough to be a CNO whose units in your hospital are undergoing a “revamp”, or you are a nurse practitioner who works in your own office and it is undergoing an “overhaul”, you can make your design ideas become a reality.
+If you are lucky enough to be a CNO whose units in your hospital are undergoing a “revamp,” you can make your design ideas become a reality.
 You must also factor in those employees whom you hire or with whom you work if they have a disability that qualifies as such under the Americans With Disabilities Act (ADA).
 In short, the physical workplace should be “disability friendly”.

 Tammy Binford writes in her article, “Moving Toward the Latest Trend In Office Design?
 Don’t Forget Legal Concerns”(HR Hero Line), that re-designers must take into account furniture, seats and desks that can be used by both those with and those without disabilities.
 She points out that standing desks, high counters or portable computers on stands may be fine for those who can be on their feet and remain in one place for long periods of time, but they will not work for those employees or office staff who cannot do so.

 Likewise, due to a covered disability, some staff may not be able to sit for long periods of time.
 Providing a mix of options for sitting and standing while doing required work is a good way to avoid potential ADA problems, according to Binford.

 Binford also includes a discussion with Jonathan Mook, an attorney who handles employment discrimination cases, about the Ekstrand v.
 School District of Somerset1 case.
 In this case, a school teacher who suffered from seasonal affective disorder asked the school district many times to move her to a classroom with natural light.

 Although the school district worked with the teacher in changing classrooms, it never moved her to a classroom with windows.
 Her condition became worse, including an inability to concentrate, uncontrollable crying, and not eating.1 She took a medical leave but was unable to return to work at the school.